Thorinair/LumaDriver/README.md

 * Three gradients for Legendary Shader.
 * Audio Reactivity for Legendary Shader.
 * AudioLink integration, using ColorChord and bands to control the glow.
+* VR Stage Lighting (VRSL) integration, with a dedicated fixture definition.
 * Possibility to set custom colors using Udon.
 * Debug functionalities.
 * Extreme level of customization.

 **NOTE:** Requires [AudioLink](https://github.com/llealloo/vrc-udon-audio-link) v0.2.6+ for the integration to properly function.
+**Optional:** [VRSL](https://github.com/AcChosen/VR-Stage-Lighting) v1.10+ for DMX functionality

 ## Usage
 1. Import the Unity package.
 2. Drag the `LumaDriver` prefab into the scene.
 3. Make sure it is far away from the scene.
 It should be on Y=1000000 by default.
 4. If you wish to use AudioLink, you will have to enable it.
 Check the AudioLink section below to see how to do that.
+5. If you wish to use VRSL DMX, you will have to enable it.
+Check the DMX Control section below to see how to do that and read through the VRSL Fixture Definition section to familiarize yourself with how the fixtures are defined.
-5. You are done!
+6. You are done!
 Enjoy the beautiful glow once more!
 Check below for customization options for the driver...

 ## Customization
 If you want to play around with the parameters, open the CustomRenderTexture in the following location: `LumaDriver/CustomRenderTexture/LumaDriver_CRT`, expand the shader parameters to be able to modify them to your liking.
 The parameters are split up on four separate pages for easier navigation.